morris-of-orange/Subset-Summer/README.md

 This only works with integers.
 Originally I tested this with floats, but that caused problems, so I have to figure out how to convert from floats to integers, then back again.

 I would also like to convert this to VBA so I can use it in excel.

+If you have an example that absoultly messes up this code, please let me know.